 Living in Costa Rica

 There’s a reason why so many people expatriate, retire to, or seek jobs in Costa Rica.
 Costa Rica is a celebration of life, of the “pura vida,” and many people happily find their forever homes in the nation’s cool mountains, bordering white-sand beaches, ensconced in sunny valleys, or alongside roaring rivers.
-Low-cost national healthcare, strong public education and a balanced cost of living are also a strong draw to life in Costa Rica.
+Low-cost national healthcare, strong public education, and friendly people are also a strong draw to life in Costa Rica.
 However, before you pack up and move here, there are a few things you should know about the country’s laws as well as some things that will make the transition easier starting with getting residency.

 Applying for Residency